bxb100/blog-vault/cl2oiu22f0085cznv04f5hdxt.md

-## How to use FluentBit multiline
+## How to use fluentbit multiline

-One day, my friend asked a question about how to use [fluentBit ](https://fluentbit.io/) (It's popular in k8s [^1]) to collect Java application logs.
+One day, my friend asked a question about how to use [fluentBit ](https://fluentbit.io/) (It's popular in k8s[^1] ) to collect Java application logs.
 I had no idea how to do this at first, but finally the result seems good, so I want to give this tale to introduce the way I walk pasted.

 ![Flow](https://user-images.githubusercontent.com/20685961/163699255-57467f29-4d24-4948-aa27-62aa8d3e9b75.png)
 <p align="center"><em>The config visualizes</em></p>